 Record all training’s unit, district, and council by using this form training attendance report and turn into the council.

 rue youth protection can be achieved only through the focused commitment of everyone in Scouting.
 It is the mission of Youth Protection volunteers and professionals to work within the Boy Scouts of America to maintain a culture of Youth Protection awareness and safety at the national, regional, area, council, district, and unit levels.

 Basic Adult Leader Outdoor Orientation (BALOO)

-- A one-day training event that introduces Cub Scout leaders and parents to the skills needed to plan and conduct pack outdoor activities, particularly pack camping.
+- A day and a half training event that introduces Cub Scout leaders and parents to the skills needed to plan and conduct pack outdoor activities, particularly pack camping.

 BLUE BADGE TRAINING

 Blue Badge is a nationally authorized training developed for ALL District Committee members.
 This training is held annually and is the place to learn about your position plus all that is expected of you.
 ALL members of the District Committee of all four districts are invited and encouraged to attend.
 This includes Unit and District Commissioners as well.